open-zaak/open-zaak/docs/installation/reference/import.rst

 specified batch.

 It is **important** to note that **no notifications** will be sent during or after the import process.
-Importing documents through these endpoints can lead to a high number of ```EnkelvoudigInformatieObject```'s to be created which in turn could lead to a very high number of notifications to be sent.
+If you use the import process please notify the subscribers of your API about the new documents. so they won't have inconsistent data.

 Examples
 ---------